Watts-Lab/team_comm_tools/README.md

 The first step is to draft test inputs (`conversation_num`, `speaker`, `message`) and expected outputs for your feature.
 For example,  "This is a test message." should return 5 for `num_words` at the chat level (note that `conversation_num` and `speaker` have no effect on the ultimate result, so they can be chosen arbitrarily).

 Testing a conversation level feature, say `discursive_diversity`, requires a series of chats.
 For example, "This is a test message." (speaker 1), "This is a test message." (speaker 1), "This is a test message." (speaker 2), "This is a test message." (speaker 2), within the same conversation, should return 0.
+Note that the `conversation_num` for each new test should be distinct from all previous `conversation_num`, even if the feature being tested is different.

 Once putting together the test inputs, add each CHAT (and it's associated conversation_num and speaker) as a separate row in either `test_chat_level.csv` or `test_conv_level.csv`, within `./feature_engine/testing/data/cleaned_data`.
 The format of the CSV is as follows: `id, conversation_num, speaker_nickname, message, expected_column, expected_value`, where `expected_column` is the feature name (i.e. num_words).